Friday, April 22, 2016

 3) Detection and characterization of caffeine-less plants originated from inter-specific hybridization.
 A Ogino, J Tanaka, F Taniguchi, MP Yanqmoto, K Yamada.
 Breeding Science 59 2009.
 Available online.
 Fortunately this paper also reports C. taliensis can easily be crossed with C. sinensis (regular tea) which suggests considerable additional potential for caffeine production in temperate regions.

 Another interesting species mentioned in this study is Camellia furfuracea (South China tea oil plant) which appears to be the only plant known to contain theanine without caffeine, so you might get the calming effect of theanine without the stimulation of caffeine.
-Perhaps it has potential as a calming and possibly social lubricating tea.
-However I can find no record of it being used as tea, it might have toxins in it as well I suppose, and it does not seem to be readily available in the West.
+It may have potential as a unique therapeutic and socially lubricating tea.
+However I can find no record of it being used as tea, it might have toxins in it as well I suppose, though I can find no record of toxicity in any Camellia.
+It also does not seem to be commonly available in the West or legally importable into New Zealand.

 No comments: